Matthew Flores is an interdisciplinary artist and designer currently based

 Objectives:

-→ Using the Atomic Design framework, create a design system of unique and discrete elements that can be combined into deliverable products.
+→ Using the Atomic Design framework, create a design system of unique

 → Identify examples of successful or interesting UI elements.